n-8/QA-Live-Assessments/README.md

 ### Prerequisites

-Am Apple's MAC, Windows's PC, Linux's Computer, or Similar x64 bit processor machine with the instrustry average of CPU, Memory, and Disk Space.
+An Apple's MAC, Windows's PC, Linux's Computer, or Similar x64 bit processor machine with the instrustry average of CPU, Memory, and Disk Space.n

 ### Installing